MarinoLinic/NavalWars/README.md

 Go into the frontend folder, run `npm i` and then `npm run dev`.

+## To Do

+Project

+- Create user upon first login

+Cornelius

+Marino

+- learn difference between async and await
+- learn promises
+- learn all React hooks
+- learn how to make a custom hook
+- watch UI tutorial

 ## Project Information

 ### Dependencies in the Frontend Folder